mitchlloyd/ember-autosave/readme.md

 ## Usage

-There are two primay ways to use the addon:
+There are two primary ways to use the addon: with the computed property macro or by creating an AutosaveProxy object.

 ### Using the Computed Property

-The `ember-autosave` package provides a computed property utility to wrap a property in an auto save proxy.
+The `ember-autosave` package provides a computed property macro to wrap a property in an AutosaveProxy.

 ```javascript
 import Ember from 'ember';